 Welcome to Knox Presbyterian Church in Red Deer, Alberta

 We are governed by our Mission Statement: “We dedicate ourselves to love and support one another in Christian growth”; and by our Vision Statement: “Creating a Christ-like, Caring, Compassionate Community.”

 We are a family oriented church with some young families and a larger senior population.

 The sincere community of faith is not just focused on developing our relationship with God but also our relationship with each other.
-At Knox, members are personally known to each other and each one is treated as members of our family.
+At Knox Church, members are personally known to each other and each one is treated as a member of our Church family.

 Our services are a blend of contemporary and traditional elements and are always enriched by our wonderful music program.